 Read more about this topic in our blog!

 WORK IN BARCELONA!
 JOB FAIR

-The 24th of May we organized the Work in Barcelona!
+The 24th of May we organised the Work in Barcelona!
 Job Fair.
 This time we tried taking a different approach.
-We talked business but in a casual setting, at the beach bar: Temporal!
+We talked business but in a casual setting, at the beach bar: Club Soda!

 The fair was the perfect opportunity for everyone looking for or interested in working in Barcelona to explore the job opportunities in Barcelona!
 At the fair several recruitment agencies attended, but also companies focused on helping expats with anything related to starting work life in Barcelona!

 WORK IN BARCELONA MONTH (sponsored by Telus International AI Data Solutions)